biplob004/Streamlit-Webrtc-AI-Assistant/README.md

 # Streamlit-webrtc-ai-assistant
 This is a simple ai assistant for car drivers to tell about traffic light and other stuffs.
 You can deploy this project on cloud and then can access from web browser.
+Download resnet50 image classifictaion model from this link and place it on this the main folder https://drive.google.com/file/d/15h92yacbwYQ0c1YeR63PSpKOPnQ5klu6/view?usp=sharing